Middle Years Program

 As boys enter adolescence, they become more aware of their talents, strengths and weaknesses, and they are more curious of the world around them.
 They start developing values and making choices that will shape them when they become adults.
 They’re increasingly eager for independence, and yet need clear expectations and boundaries.
 While they’re beginning to define themselves as individuals, peer relationships and meaningful relationships with adults are becoming more important to them.
 They’re also better able to think critically to solve problems, see meaningful connections and make inferences.

-Our Middle Division curriculum follows naturally from the Senior Kindergarten to Grade 5 Primary program.
-It meets the standard of a world school program and provides a solid and exciting transition to Intermediate Years 1 and 2 at the Upper School.
+Our Middle Division curriculum follows naturally from the Senior Kindergarten to Year 5 Primary program.
+It meets the standard of a world school program and provides a solid and exciting transition to Years 8 and 9 at the Upper School.
 This program meets the social emotional needs of our students and enables them to become responsible, independent, curious and creative thinkers and learners.
 It recognizes the importance of learning styles, intercultural understanding and a trans-disciplinary approach to learning.
 It insures that our boys are actively engaged in a rich spectrum of academic, artistic, athletic and service activities in a supportive environment that encourages risk-taking and fosters their sense of achievement and self-esteem.

 They generally use word processors to help with the draft-revision process.
 Core language skills (including formal grammar skills) are taught with the aid of classroom review and written exercises completed in their grammar workbook.
 Students’ individual language skills weaknesses are addressed by the teacher as part of the writing process.
 Core vocabulary is drawn from the literature studied and from other subject areas.